 Ceramic Disc Golf Contest

-This contest is sure to draw a crowd!
+This contest always draws a crowd!
 Students create discs from ceramic or glass materials to meet certain specifications, and the discs are thrown into a regulation disc golf basket.
 Each disc will be judged in the categories of farthest distance achieved and artistic merit (aesthetics).
 The disc that is successfully thrown into the disc golf basket from the farthest distance in the fewest number of shots will be named winner of the Ceramic Disc Golf Contest, and the most aesthetically pleasing/creative disc will be recorded as “Best Looking” disc.